Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 bin  dev  etc  home  lib  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 ```

-We can recognize this folders from any other Linux distribution.
-The `alpine` folder has the necessary resources to be used as root folder.
+We can recognize these folders from any other Linux distribution.
+The `alpine` folder has the necessary resources to be used as the root folder.
 We can run an isolated Alpine shell as follows:

 ```bash
 ssm-user@ip-172-31-24-119:~/alpine$ cd ..